gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Changed

 - Changes header on _GitLens Settings_ to be consistent with the new Welcome experience
-- Reduces the visual noise of currently inaccessible ✨ features in the side bars
+- Reduces the visual noise of currently inaccessible `PRO` features in the side bars
 - Performance: Improves rendering of large commits on the _Commit Details_ view
 - Performance: Defers possibly duplicate repo scans at startup and waits until repo discovery is complete before attempting to find other repos
 - Security: Disables Git access in Restricted Mode (untrusted)